-Sonohyan-utaki Stone Gate was built in 1519 and used as a spot for the royal family to pray at.
+Sonohyan-utaki Stone Gate was built in 1519 and used as a prayer spot for the royal family.
 They prayed for a safe journey when the king went outside the castle.
-They also prayed here first when events of pilgrimage and the accession ceremony for the highest rank of shaman, called Kikoe Okimi, were held.
-The stone gate was made from Ryukyu limestone, with the exception of the wooden door.
+They also prayed here before embarking on pilgrimage and prior to the accession ceremony for the highest rank of shaman, called Kikoe Okimi.
+The stone gate is made from Ryukyu limestone, with the exception of the wooden door.

-A design which can often be seen in Japanese and Chinese wooden architecture is expressed with stone on Sonohyan-utaki Stone Gate.
-The center part of its roof is high and features smooth flowing curve.
-Also, an arabesque pattern was engraved on the center part of the roof, and flaming jewel and killer whale-shaped roof tiles are placed on top of it.
-The arch door appears to be an interlocked structure with the rock, but is actually elaborately whittled from the rock.
-Also, a perspective with optical illusion is used for the gate, thus there were difficulties in restoring it to original condition.
+A design, often seen in Japanese and Chinese wooden architecture, is expressed with stone on the Sonohyan-utaki Stone Gate.
+The center part of its roof is high and features a smooth flowing curve.
+Also, an arabesque pattern was engraved on the center part of the roof, and flaming jewel and killer whale-shaped roof tiles are positioned on top.
+The arch door structure appears to be interlocked with the rock, but is actually elaborately whittled from the rock.
+Also, a perspective that gives an optical illusion has been used for the gate, making it very challenging to restore it to original condition.

 Sonohyan-utaki Ishimon -Sonohyan-utaki Stone Gate-

 Address: near 1-7 Shurimawashi, Naha City, Okinawa 903-0816 (Located within Shurijo Castle Park)